Etex99/minecraft-datapacks/index.md

 ### List of Features

 * Automatic generation of custom floor in a flat minecraft world
-* A default "blueprint" pattern designed by me
+* A default floor pattern designed by me
 * Easy floor customization
-* A handy chat UI
+* A handy chat UI, no command typing required!

 >That sounds terrific!
 >How do I get started??